Pension Bible

 An expression of wishes is the member's written indication of who they want to receive their pension death benefits.
 It's a guide for the trustees, not a binding legal instruction.

-In practice, trustees follow the expression of wishes in almost all cases.
-They would typically only override it in unusual circumstances — for example, if the nominated person predeceased the member, if there are concerns about fraud or undue influence, or if the nomination is clearly outdated (naming an ex-spouse from 20 years ago with no update since).
+In practice, trustees usually follow a current expression of wishes.
+They may override it in unusual circumstances — for example, if the nominated person predeceased the member, if there are concerns about fraud or undue influence, or if the nomination is clearly outdated.

 Why pensions bypass your will

 A will governs the distribution of your estate — property, bank accounts, investments held outside of trusts.
-Pensions are not part of your estate.
-They are held in trust (or under administrator discretion) and are distributed according to the scheme's rules, guided by the expression of wishes.
+Many pension death benefits are paid under trustee or provider discretion rather than directly under your will, so they are distributed according to the scheme's rules, guided by the expression of wishes.
+Some schemes are non-discretionary, and from 6 April 2027 most unused pension funds and pension death benefits will be included in the estate for IHT purposes even where discretion remains.

 This means:

 The practical risk is that people assume their will covers everything.
-It doesn't cover pensions.
-Someone who gets divorced, updates their will to remove their ex-spouse, but never updates their pension nomination may find the pension trustees paying benefits to the ex-spouse — because the nomination form still names them.
+It usually does not cover discretionary pension death benefits.
+Someone who gets divorced, updates their will to remove their ex-spouse, but never updates their pension nomination may find the pension trustees still considering the old nomination.

 Updating nominations: when and how